naim-mr/function/README.md

 dune build
 ```

-You can clean the genereted files with:
+You can clean the generated files with:

 ```